dallaslu/shadow-play/README.md

-# shadow-play
+# ShadowShow.js
-A javascript library
+A javascript framework.